Shelly Johnson (Twin Peaks)

 Shelly Johnson (later known as Shelly Briggs), is a fictional character in the Twin Peaks franchise.
-She was created by the series creators Mark Frost and David Lynch and portrayed by Mädchen Amick.
+She was created by series creators Mark Frost and David Lynch and portrayed by Mädchen Amick.
 She is a main character in the original series, and has a supporting role in the prequel films Twin Peaks: Fire Walk with Me (1992) and Twin Peaks: The Missing Pieces (2014).
 Shelly returns in the 2017 revival series.
 In the original series, Shelly dropped out of high school to marry the trucker Leo Johnson, who began to abuse her after their marriage.
 Shelly works as a waitress at the Double R Diner and has an affair with Bobby Briggs.
 In Twin Peaks: The Return, it is revealed that Shelly married Bobby and still works at the Double R Diner.
 Her main storyline focuses on her trying to save their troubled daughter, Becky Burnett, from her own marriage to an abusive drug addict.